Why Indian Startups Incorporate in Singapore: Complete Guide

 The key drivers for Singapore's attraction as a business location for Indian companies and Indians in general can be summarized as follows:

-- Corporate tax rate for domestic companies in India is 30% whereas it is less than 17% in Singapore.
+- The Indian corporate tax rate for domestic companies is 30% whereas the Singapore corporate tax rate is less than 17%.

 - In India, dividend distribution (paid from a company's post-tax profits) is taxed.
 But Singapore avoids this double taxation and dividends to shareholders are not taxed.